Digital accessibility in the workplace: A guide to digital accessibility

 By taking certain measures, companies can ensure that their digital content is barrier-free and meets legal requirements.
 And this not only helps to improve accessibility for all users, but also strengthens the company's image as a socially responsible player.
 The following accessibility measures pay off:

-- Implementation within our own ranks: Especially in the workplace, content, applications or web design with barriers lead to major challenges for employees that make work unnecessarily difficult.
-Therefore, only use applications and tools in your company that are BITV 2.0 and WCAG compliant, such as the desk sharing platform Flexopus.
+Implementation within our own ranks: Especially in the workplace, content, applications or web design with barriers lead to major challenges for employees that make work unnecessarily difficult.
+Therefore, only use applications and tools in your company that are BITV 2.0 and WCAG compliant, such as Flexopus desk sharing platform.
 Flexopus already meets the WCAG and BITV 2.0 accessibility criteria to ensure that all of your employees can fully benefit from our solutions.

 Conclusion